eekcoopuw/jobmon/docsource/services.rst

   https://api.slack.com/apps/AA4BZNQH1/oauth?

-Press the Copy button on the 'Bot User OAuth Access Token' text box.
+Press the Copy button on the 'Bot User OAuth Access Token' text box and paste it into your terminal.
-The runserver.py script will not echo that Token when you paste it into the window because the python code is using the getpass input function.
 The runserver.py script will also ask for two slack channels.
-There is a bug - you have to re-enter the default slack channel names, surrounded by single quotes.
+Leave them black to use defaults.

 The script will run ``docker-compose up build``

 Notice that the most privileged database passwords are randomly generated in runserver.py